EzoBear/Object-as-Distribution/README.md

 # Object-as-Distribution
 Mobilepose-style implementation of object as distribution.
 Not parameterized method, we use heatmap based method.
+Additionally, although not specified in the paper, we conduct to normalization of the heatmap.
+This result is more similar to result of the paper.

 <img src="demo/Object-as-Distribution.png">